 “Though much in the counter-culture was attractive and valuable, it was dangerous in three ways.
 First, self-indulgence frequently led to self-destruction.
 Second, the counter-culture increased social hostility.
 The generation gap was one example, but the class gap another.
 Working-class youngsters resented the counter-culture.
 The counter-culture flourished in cities and on campuses.
 Elsewhere, in Middle America, it was hated and feared.
 The result was a national division between the counter-culture and those adults who admired or tolerated it, and the silent majority of workers and Middle Americans who didn’t.
 The tensions between these groups made solving social and political problems all the more difficult and were, indeed, part of the problem.
 Finally, the counter-culture was hell on standards.”

-Questions about the “varying viewpoints”
+Questions for Class Discussion

 1. While admitting mistakes, what does Gitlin argue were the overall positive aspects of the 1960s?